Keighley & Worth Valley Light Railway Limited

 - To positively demonstrate the commitment to Government targets on achieving Net Zero by 2050 and to climate disclosures by publishing K&WVR fuel consumption figures.

-- Further, to reduce avoidable reliance on fossil fuels by the use of electrical energy wherever practicable within the limitations of cost, heritage features and related activities across the K&WVR sites.
+- Further, to reduce avoidable reliance on fossil fuels by using electrical energy wherever practicable within cost limitations, heritage features and related activities across the K&WVR sites.

-- To actively encourage visitors to arrive by the electrified mainline connection at Keighley so reducing car journeys to and from the Railway.
+- To actively encourage visitors to arrive by the electrified mainline connection at Keighley, reducing car journeys to and from the Railway.

 - The Company will set specific environmental actions and targets with defined timescales to ensure the objectives summarised above are progressively met and continual improvement is achieved.
 These will be published and progress reported at the Society Annual General Meeting.

-- Prime responsibility for environmental management lies with the Chairman and Board of Directors of the Company.
+- The Company’s Chairman and Board of Directors are prime responsible for environmental management.
 The Company regards itself as bound by any acts or omissions of the Chairman, any Director and any Society Officer, giving rise to liability, providing only that such acts and/or omissions arising out of or during Company or Society business.
 The prosecution of any Director or Society Officer shall not prevent a further prosecution against the Company.

-- This Policy has been prepared in accordance with the Environmental Protection Act 1990 and binds all Directors, Company and Society Officers, employees, and volunteers (voluntary workers), in the interests of employees, volunteers and visitors.
-We request that visitors who will be undertaking work on the Company’s premises respect this Policy, a copy of which can be obtained on demand.
-The Company will develop this Policy further in accordance with the Environment Act 2021.
+- This Policy has been prepared per the Environmental Protection Act 1990.
+It binds all Directors, Company and Society Officers, employees, and volunteers (voluntary workers), in the interests of employees, volunteers and visitors.
+We request that visitors undertaking work on the Company’s premises respect this Policy, a copy of which can be obtained on demand.
+The Company will develop this Policy further by the Environment Act 2021.